 Similarly, Harlyn is a long, sandy bay ideal for soaking up the sun, swimming and surfing.
 From Harlyn you can take the passenger ferry across to Rock to spend the day walking across the soft sand to Polzeath.

 Unlike its name, Rock consists of the fine sand of its beaches, and the tidal waters of the Camel estuary.
 Rock is famed for a whole list of water sporting activities such as; sailing, windsurfing, water skiing and canoeing that it is the ideal environment for and can be learned there throughout the season.
 Rock is also home to the Camel Ski School.
 As well as being highly acclaimed for its seafood, drink and relaxed atmosphere.

-Polzeath is only 5 miles (by foot and water taxi) from Padstow Holiday Village and is a picturesque coastal village and a world renowned surfing destination.
+Polzeath is only 5 miles away (by foot and water taxi), a picturesque coastal village and a world renowned surfing destination.
 Polzeath has a number of varied local shops, selling local produce, as well as cafes, pubs and restaurants.
 There is a plethora of shops and unique independent businesses.
 There is a sand and shingle beach, at the mouth of a river, that has a backdrop of dramatic cliffs, it has a nature reserve, rock pools and on a lucky day puffins and dolphins may be spotted.
 The coastal path passes through Polzeath towards Daymer Bay and Rock in one direction, and through New Polzeath, Pentire Point in the other covering miles and miles of extraordinary coastline.